atomiv/atomiv.github.io/content/_framework/software-architecture/layers.md

 ### Application Layer

 The Application Layer is the outer layer of the Core, it is modelled around the user interaction with the system - so this is where we apply Use Case Driven Design, we're thinking from the perspective of the user and what tasks they want to accomplish with the system.
-Use cases can be divided into Commands and Queries:
+Use cases can be divided into Commands and Queries.

-* Commands change the observable state of the system
-* Queries do not change the observable state of the system i.e. no side effects
+**Commands** change the observable state of the system.
 Examples of commands are:

 * Create a new customer (CreateCustomerCommand), Edit an existing customer (EditCustomerCommand)
 * Create a new product (CreateProductCommand), Edit an existing product (EditProductCommand), Unlist a listed product (UnlistProductCommand), Relist an unlisted product (RelistProductCommand)
 * Create a new order (CreateOrderCommand), Edit an existing order (EditOrderCommand), Submit an order (SubmitOrderCommand), Cancel an order (CancelOrderCommand)

+Each command has a corresponding response (e.g. CreateCustomerCommand has the response CreateCustomerCommandResponse).

+**Queries** do not change the observable state of the system i.e. no side effects.
 Examples of queries are:
 * Browse customers based on search criteria (BrowseCustomersQuery), View details of a specific customer (ViewCustomerQuery)
 * Browse products based on search criteria (BrowseProductsQuery), View details of a specific product (ViewProductQuery), View statistics for popular products (ViewPopularProductStatisticsQuery)
 * Browse orders based on search criteria (BrowseOrdersQuery), View details of a specific order (ViewOrderQuery)

-Each command has a corresponding response (e.g. CreateCustomerCommand has the response CreateCustomerCommandResponse) and each query has a corresponding response (e.g ViewCustomerQuery has the response ViewCustomerQueryResponse).
+Each query has a corresponding response (e.g ViewCustomerQuery has the response ViewCustomerQueryResponse).

+**Application Context** provides contextual information associated with commands and queries, including for example details about the current user and their permissions.
+This is used within Command Handlers and Query Handlers.

-The application layer also contains implementation of command handlers, for executing the use case (e.g. CreateCustomerCommand has the CreateCustomerCommandHandler which accepts CreateCustomerCommand and returns CreateCustomerCommandResponse).
-The command handlers are as thin as possible, they contain only the application logic, but delegate to the domain layer for executing business logic.
+**Command Handlers** execute commands.
+For example, CreateCustomerCommand has the CreateCustomerCommandHandler which accepts CreateCustomerCommand and returns CreateCustomerCommandResponse.
+The command handlers are as thin as possible, they contain only the application logic, but delegate to the domain layer for executing business logic, i.e. this is the business workflow.
 This means command handlers often reference factory interfaces, repository interfaces, external service interfaces, and they work with domain objects.
 The Application Layer depends only on the Domain Layer.
 For example:
 * CreateOrderHandler calls the OrderFactory interface to create a new order, then calls the OrderRepository interface to add that order
 * SubmitOrderHandler retrieves the order from the OrderRepository interface, then calls the Submit() method on the retrieved order, and then updates the order by calling the OrderRepository interface.

-Furthermore, the application layer also contains the ApplicationContext, which provides contextual information associated with commands and queries, including for example details about the current user and their permissions.
+**Query Handlers** execute queries.
+It should be noted that the application layer does NOT contain query handlers, because query handlers are not dependent on the domain (i.e. they bypass the domain).
+So query handlers are implemented in the Infrastructure layer, where relevant performance optimizations can be done (e.g. doing joins to get the right data, or using specialized read models from a separate read database for performance reasons).

 _Note I: In the above, we are using CQRS for the Application Layer, for two reasons.
 One reason is that it fits in well with Use Case Driven Design, since we are thinking at the Use Case level.
 The other reason is that it enables us to have separation between write and read models, which enables greater control of performance.
 For simpler applications, Application Services could be used instead, e.g. OrderService which has methods to create order, edit order, submit order, cancel order (i.e. having these as methods instead of classes)._